 They are not just pests!!
 Ticks carry Lyme Disease, Rocky Mountain Spotted Fever and Anaplasmosis.
 Fleas are a source of tapeworms and Bartonella (which can cause disease in both the cats and people).
 Pets should be on prevention year round if you want to guarantee they don't get into your house!!!

-The majority of pets have dental disease.
-Dental tartar and plaque is not only unsightly, but if untreated it causes pain, gum disease and bone loss, resulting in loss of teeth and spread of infection to internal organs
+The majority of pets will someday suffer dental disease.
+Dental tartar and plaque is not only unsightly, but if untreated it causes pain, gum disease and bone loss, resulting in loss of teeth and spread of infection to internal organs.

 Fecal examination & Deworming